aclysma/hydrate/README.md

 I'm personally interested in.

-The demo code in this repository and [rafx](https://github.com/aclysma/rafx)'s usage of this crate are the best examples to look at for how hydrate works.
+The demo code in this repository and [rafx](https://github.com/aclysma/rafx)'s usage of this crate are the best examples to look at for how hydrate works. (see the use-hydrate) branch

 ## License